ldeso/hugo-flex/README.md

 ## Configuration

-The default theme configuration may be modified and copied to the site configuration:
+Any part of the default theme configuration can be overwritten in the site configuration:

 ```yaml
 params: